Arkansas Abortion Laws

-Abortion became legal after a period of prohibition after the U.S. Supreme Court's 1973 Roe v.
-Wade decision, giving states the right to regulate the procedure.
+After a period of prohibition, abortion became legalized following the U.S. Supreme Court's 1973 Roe v.
+Wade decision, although states still retained the right to regulate the procedure.
 Quite a few states have made the procedure so restrictive that only a couple of clinics operate within their borders.
 Additionally, many states require waiting periods, counseling sessions, parental consent, and other requirements.
 Abortion remains a highly controversial topic in most states, although it is technically legal throughout the United States.

 Arkansas Abortion Laws at a Glance

 The following chart contains an overview of abortion laws in Arkansas, with links to related sources.
 Pleases remember that while summaries of the law are helpful tools, it's important to also read the statute itself for more detailed information.

 Arkansas Code, Title 5, Subtitle 6, Chapter 61:

 Arkansas Code, Title 20, Subtitle 2, Chapter 16:

 2019 Abortion Laws:

 Abortions are illegal after the period of quickening, which usually occurs between 16 to 20 weeks into pregnancy.

 |Charges and Penalties for Unlawful Abortion||It's a Class D Felony to perform an illegal abortion punishable by up to six years in prison and/or fines up to $10,000.|